About the Celebration ...

 Don’t be shy about asking our volunteers for help—they’re ready…and above all, have fun!

 It is important to remind people how the name of this event came about.

 When Betty Baker and Jesse Grantham and others, began developing this event, their intent was to bring attention to this great phenomena of the fall migration of ruby-throated hummingbirds.
 They wanted everyone to not just focus on hummingbirds but all birds during the tremendously beautiful fall migration.
 Hence came the name HummerBird Celebration.
 A Celebration, not a festival with tents and carnivals, but a learning extravaganza!

 Hummer Home Self-Guided Tours Local homes and businesses plant and maintain their yards year round to attract hummingbirds.
 During the event, you are invited to visit their yards to see the plants that lure the birds and to see them feeding in preparation for their incredible journey south.
 It is possible to see over 100 hummingbirds in one yard.
-A self-guided tour map is available at any information booth.
+A self-guided tour map is available at any information booth and at the Rockport-Fulton Chamber of Commerce during the days of the event.
 Please enjoy the hummingbirds and the generosity of the Hummer Home Hosts.
-You’ll find a red sign made in the shape of a hummingbird placed in front of the Hummer Home.
+You’ll find fun 4 to 5 ft signs made in the shape of a hummingbird placed on a post in front of the Hummer Home.
+The signs were designed by local student artists.
 Walk quietly to the residence.
 Enjoy!